 Director Kathryn Bigelow’s desire was to immerse the audience into something “raw, immediate and visceral” and to some extent she succeeded.
 But ultimately her movie put us in the position of the “fourth man in the humvee” and not the women looking fearfully out the window, or the boys in the alley or the men at the mosque or the souk.
 One of few Iraqis to be named was the boy called “Beckham” for a footballer from a country also at war in Iraq.
 “Beckham” was a mask, and even as it was peeled off it was never fully resolved as the American protagonist mistakenly believes he is dead.
 All these native boys look alike.

 The film reveals the massive problem the US faced in its invasion of Iraq and still does in its Afghan incursion.
-There is a local lack of empathy with the people whose lives they have interrupted.
-Hardly any of the invaders speak Arabic (even less so Pashto and Dari), and no one has any cultural affinity with the places they must serve.
-Yes, their job was difficult and they faced hostility but nowhere in the film did anyone ask what they were doing in Iraq in the first place.
-There is no political context and not even a hint of the role oil played in the invasion.
+There is a lack of empathy with the people whose lives they have interrupted.
+Hardly any of the invaders speak Arabic (even less so Pashto and Dari), and none have cultural affinity with the places they serve in.
+Their job was difficult and they faced hostility but nowhere in the film does anyone ask what they were doing in Iraq.
+There is no political context and no hint of the role oil played in the invasion.